AlanFoster/assembler/readme.md

 This approach isn't specifically needed to implement an assembler, but the intermediate representation definitely made the code generation nicer.

+Labels are handled via a first initial pass of the assembly code, and the mapping of labels to ROM locations is stored in a symbol table.
+After the ROM location of labels has been identified, the a secondary pass is used to generate the real binary representation of our symbol assembly code.

 ## Example

 ### Input File